-The aim of a contrastive analysis which wishes to benefit the complex craft of translating is to delve into the grammars of the contrasted languages with the hope that the comparison will allow us to observe the intrinsic structural behavior and to perceive how the speakers of each of the languages, in this case, English and Spanish, conceptualize the entities that surround them (Stockwell, 1965).
+The intention of a contrastive analysis which wishes to benefit the complex craft of translating is to delve into the grammars of the contrasted languages with the hope that the comparison will enable both the observation of the intrinsic structural behavior and the perception of how the speakers of each of the languages, in this case, English and Spanish, conceptualize the entities that surround them.

-This paper addresses a problematic issue concerning actualized forms of the nominalized infinitive in Spanish {determiner + infinitive} which will be studied in contrast with its equivalent forms of nominalized non-finite verbs in English with the intention to collaborate with the translator's work.
+This paper addresses a problematic issue concerning actualized forms of the nominal infinitive in Spanish {determiner + infinitive} which will be studied in contrast with its equivalent forms of nominalized non-finite verbs in English.
+Our aim is, on the one hand, to bring light to the cases in which the nominalized infinitive in Spanish is actualized by means of a determiner; and, on the other hand, to observe the alternating forms in English, with the unique intention to collaborate with the translator's work.